Director and Physician-in-Chief

-Dr Fuster is the only cardiologist to have received the highest awards for research from the four leading cardiovascular organisations: the American Heart Association, the American College of Cardiology, the European Society of Cardiology and the Inter-American Society of Cardiology.
+Valentin is also the only cardiologist in the world to have been honoured with the highest research awards from the four leading international cardiology organisations: the American Heart Association, the American College of Cardiology, the European Society of Cardiology and the Inter-American Society of Cardiology.

 - Preventive cardiology